AlbertoFormaggio1/Assignment_2_Intelligent_Robotics/README.md

 Finally, Tiago identifies the cylinders positions and will place the object on the correct table.

 The code and report for the project are available in this repo.

-The video with a demo of the code can be found at: https://youtu.be/jsoZffZYnI0
+The video with a demo of the code running can be found at: https://youtu.be/jsoZffZYnI0